 Unicode escape sequences are also permitted in identifiers, where they contribute a single character to the identifier, as computed by the CV of the UnicodeEscapeSequence (see 7.8.4).
 The $\$ preceding the UnicodeEscapeSequence does not contribute a character to the identifier.
 A UnicodeEscapeSequence cannot be used to put a character into an identifier that would otherwise be illegal.
 In other words, if a $\$ UnicodeEscapeSequence sequence were replaced by its UnicodeEscapeSequence's CV, the result must still be a valid Identifier that has the exact same sequence of characters as the original Identifier.

-Two identifiers that are canonically equivalent according to the Unicode standard are not equal unless they are represented by the exact same sequence of code points (in other words, conforming ECMAScript implementations are only required to do bitwise comparison on identifiers).
-The intent is that the incoming source text has been converted to normalised form C before it reaches the compiler.
+Two identifiers that are canonically equivalent according to the Unicode standard are not equal unless they are represented by the exact same sequence of code points (in other words, conforming ECMAScript object literals?